goloshubov/fconfig/README.md

 ## TODO
 - additional roles for services (e.g. with restart notifcations support).
 It might be usefull even for workstations/laptops.
-- other distr support (it seems like variable/group naming should be reviewed in this case once again):
+- (?) consider adding other distr support (it seems like variable/group naming should be reviewed in this case once again)
-  - Debian/Ubuntu, ALT Linux, etc